 What is a load cell?
-Load cell is a kind of sensor, which means a load cell can convert force into a measurable electrical signal.
-There are various kinds of load cells, such as hydraulic load cells and pneumatic load cells, one of the most common is the resistance strain type load cell, which is the main product of our TianGuang company (TG Load Cells).
+The load cell is a kind of sensor, which means a load cell can convert force into a measurable electrical signal.
+There are various load cell weight sensor types, such as hydraulic load cells and pneumatic load cells, one of the most common is the resistance strain type load cell, which is the main product of our TianGuang company (TG Load Cells).
 Strain gauge load cells have the characteristics of wide adaptability, easy installation, and high precision.
 Except for some specific environments, strain gauge load cells are the first choice in the weighing industry.
 TianGuang load cells' capacity ranges from 5kg to 1000 Tons and accuracies from 0.02% to 0.5% full scale (Except for some customized products).

 The most common load cell is the resistance strain type, which is our company's product (TG sensor).
 The load cell changes its resistance when a load/force is applied to it.
 This change in resistance leads to a change in output voltage when an input voltage(usually 10V DC) is applied.
 Here is a load cell sensor diagram for your reference.